12. PROGRAMMING IN MATLAB

 40 hrs / 1,4 ECTS

 For the absolute novices to Matlab, there is an extra introductory course day, scheduled in the week before the main course begins.
 The format of this day will be lectures, that participants attend in the classroom while they type the commands in their Matlab window of their laptops.
 This day is intended to get everybody up to a level that they can start following a chosen text book by themselves (with extra help from the tutors) during the main course.
+Where possible, absolute beginners are encouraged to practice programming in their own time, in the days following the introductory course day, preceding the full week of the main course.

 Maximum number of participants